TestCentricity/testcentricity_web/README.md

         ├── Gemfile
         └── README.md

-The format for a new device profile is:
+The format for a new mobile browser profile is:
 ```
   :new_device_profile:
     :name: "New Device Name"